-Poulson, a Republican, was the representative for California's 24th congressional district from 1953 to 1954.
+Poulson was the representative for California’s 24th congressional district and was a Republican.
+He served from 1953 to 1954.

 From Jan 1943 to Aug 1953, Poulson missed 39 of 846 roll call votes, which is 4.6%.
 This is worse than the median of 2.7% among the lifetime records of representatives serving in Aug 1953.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000